osen/openhl/README.txt

   the code.
 Work will be done to fix this.

 - The steaminstall setup extractor is currently CSharp.
 So it drags in the whole of Mono.
 This is a pain so I plan to rewrite it.
+The code is technical but actually very clean and readable so this shouldn't be too bad.

 - Upstream use a Python build system for C++ called waf for a few of the modules.
 I plan to rewrite this to keep with CMake.